Revive China Society: Development and Decline

+The first member of the society was Deng Yinnan, a friend of Sun Yat-sen, and attended its founding meeting.
+The oath itself was established when the society was seemingly agricultural in nature.
 When Sun Yat-sen returned to Hong Kong in early 1895, he met up again with Yeung Ku-wan, president of the already existing Furen Literary Society, whom he had first met in 1891.
 As they both wanted to take advantage of the uneasy political situation due to the First Sino-Japanese War, on 18 February 1895 the Furen Literary Society was merged into the Revive China Society, with help from Yau Lit, a close friend of Sun and member of Furen.
 Yeung and Sun became the President and Secretary of the Society respectively.
-They disguised their activities in Hong Kong under the guise of running a business called "Kuen Hang Club" (乾亨行).
+They disguised their activities in Hong Kong at 13 Staunton Street under the guise of running a business called "Kuen Hang Club" (乾亨行).

 In October 1895, the Revive China Society planned to launch an uprising in Guangzhou, with Yeung directing the uprising in Hong Kong where funds and training location were provided by Li Ki-tong.
 However, plans were leaked out and more than 70 members, including Lu Haodong, a schoolboy friend of Sun Yat-sen, were captured by the Qing government.
+Prior to the capture, Yeung Ku-wan was elected president (or general manager) of the 'United Government,' which would have been put in power given the uprising managed to overthrow the Qing monarchy, with Sun Yat-sen as the secretary.